Myra Sadd Brown

-Myra Eleanor Sadd Brown (3 October 1872 - 13 April 1938) was a campaigner for women's rights, an activist and internationalist.
+Myra Eleanor Sadd Brown born Myra Sadd (3 October 1872 - 13 April 1938) was a campaigner for women's rights, an activist and internationalist.
 A suffragette, she became a member of the Women's Social and Political Union (WSPU) in 1907 and, after breaking a window at the War Office in 1912 was sentenced to two months in prison with hard labour.
 In prison Sadd Brown went on hunger strike as a result of which she was force-fed.
 On her release from prison she was awarded a Hunger Strike Medal by the WSPU.

 Early life

 Born as Myra Eleanor Sadd in October 1872 in Maldon in Essex the tenth of eleven children of John Granger Sadd and Mary Ann née Price, her family ran a successful firm of timber merchants and processors.
-She was privately educated at a school in Colchester and was already interested in the campaign for women's suffrage before her marriage in July 1896 to Ernest Brown (1869-1930), a co-founder with his brother Albert Brown of Brown Brothers, a firm supplying bicycle parts and whom she met through their mutual love of cycling.
+She was privately educated at a school in Colchester and was already interested in the campaign for women's suffrage before her marriage in July 1896 to Ernest Brown (1869–1930), a co-founder with his brother Albert Brown of Brown Brothers, a firm supplying bicycle parts and whom she met through their mutual love of cycling.
 The couple decorated their wedding venue, the Congregational chapel in Maldon, in purple, white and green, which later became the colours of the Women's Social and Political Union.

 Like many other progressive couples of the time they combined their surname to Sadd Brown.
 They moved to London where they had four children including: Myra Sadd Brown (married name, Stedman, 1899–1992); Emily Price Brown (1906–1988) and Jean Frances Brown (1908–1988).
 Her husband's firm of Brown Brothers diversified from bicycles into electrical appliances, prams and aeroplanes.
 Moving into motor car manufacture in 1898 their vehicles included the Brown quadricycle.
 Brown Brothers became very successful ensuring the Sadd Brown family financial security.

 Myra Sadd Brown's family were members of the Congregational church and later in life she became a Christian Scientist.
 A lover of the arts, she enjoyed the plays of George Bernard Shaw and numbered artists among her friends, including Henry Holiday and Jessie Mothersole.